AlFoX/CuteReport-Docs/en/customerlist_example.md

 ![sqldataset_data]

 Go to the tab "Page" and create new page if not exists.
 There are some types of page possible.
 For now we will use "Standard Page" or "Extended page"(for commercial version).
 Click on combobox and select appropriate page type and then click on the button "Add new page" ![AddNewPageButton].
+Add "Title" band to the page, and set correct size by dragging mouse on blue handle or by setting correct size in the PropertyEditor.
+Now place "Memo" item to the center of the band and set correct geomery as well.
+Double click on the Memo and type "Customer List" and press "Ok".
+To make this text centered, click on "TextFlags" propery in the PropertyEditor and enable "AlignHCenter" flag.
+Next step is adding "Detail" band to the page and joining it to our customers dataset.
+To do that press on the Dataset and to make it active and type "data" to the band's property "dataset".
+"Data" is the name of our dataset.
+You can change it anytime by double-clicking on the dataset tab in the DatasetsEditor.
+Now it's time to add some some "Memo" items to the band: number, first name, second name, address, city, zip code.
+For make it easy to stick each other, you can enable magnets by pressing buttons on the top of PageEditor.
+If you want to change name of the objects and make it more understandable in the Object Inspector, go to PropertyEditor and change "objectName" to something like: memoFirstName, memoSecondName, memoAddress and go on.
+We don't use these names in this example, but it can be useful to you later.